aldo-g/obsidian-llm-test/README.md

 ## How It Works

-This plugin uses Retrieval-Augmented Generation (RAG) with OpenAI's GPT models to:
+This plugin uses Retrieval-Augmented Generation (RAG) with various LLM models to:

 1. **Index and analyze** your Obsidian notes
 2. **Generate contextually relevant questions** based on the content